ddd-crew/ddd-starter-modelling-process/README.md

 Before committing to a design, make explicit decisions about the choices which can have a significant impact on the overall design.
 Have these conversations early while it is still easy to change your mind and explore alternative models.

-Design collaboratively and visually and start to consider the technical limitations so that you can uncover constraints or opportunities.
+Design collaboratively and visually, and start to consider the technical limitations so that you can uncover constraints or opportunities.

 As a starting point, we recommend the [Bounded Context Canvas](https://github.com/ddd-crew/bounded-context-canvas).